 Who are the people in your videos?

 Marla Miller and Pierre Boileau are the family law lawyers featured in the videos.
 The interviewer is Trevor Samons from Inspired Method Marketing & Coaching.
-He is a local Edmonton business coach who has helped us launch our new website and convinced us to create this channel.
-No paid actors or professional broadcasters are involved in making our videos, that is quite evident.
+He is a local Edmonton business coach who has helped us launch this website and convinced us to create this channel.
+No paid actors or professional broadcasters are involved in making our videos.
+This is quite evident.
 We wanted to allow our clients and future clients to know that we are real people and not some nameless, faceless law firm.
 We also did not want the videos to come off as disingenuous or be seen as a marketing ploy.
 Miller Boileau Family Law Group is comprised of real people who really care.